pfsense/docs/source/releases/2-4-new-features-and-changes.rst

 NTP
 ---

--  Added support for the ntpd “pool” directive to make better use of servers in NTP pools
+-  Added support for the ntpd "pool" directive to make better use of servers in NTP pools
    `#5985 <https://redmine.pfsense.org/issues/5985>`__
 -  Fixed time display on the NTP widget to show server time